-1.3 Diverse Learning Needs
+4.3 Diverse Learning Needs

-- 1.3.1 Codes of Conduct cannot discriminate against a student who is unable to meet a behavioural expectation because of a diverse learning need. - 1.3.2 Codes of Conduct need to provide special considerations for students with diversities and, wherever possible, behavioural expectations are to be part of their Individual Education Plan.
+- 4.3.1 Codes of Conduct cannot discriminate against a student who is unable to meet a behavioural expectation because of a diverse learning need (disability of an intellectual, physical, sensory, emotional or behavioural nature). - 4.3.2 Codes of Conduct need to provide special considerations for students with diversities and, wherever possible, behavioural expectations are to be part of their Individual Education Plan.
 Goals and consequences are to take into account the needs of the students.